 But the view was absolutely amazing, standing on such a high point, seeing both sides of the mountain and valley.

-When I was first told it was the most preserved Inca trail, I didn’t really understand the big deal and importance, but the longer I walked it, the more I became astounded by the ingenuity and craftsmanship of the incas, who literally built a pedestrian highway through mountains.
+When I was first told it was the most preserved Inca trail, I didn’t really understand the big deal and importance, but the longer I walked it, the more I became astonished by the ingenuity and craftsmanship of the incas, who literally built a pedestrian highway through mountains.
 The entire path was made out of perfectly fitting carved stones and heavy boulders.

 The steps were quite well designed for walking this rigged and rough mountainous scenery, and our guide told us that back in the days messengers would be able to pass a message along the trail in less than 4 hours.
 4 HOURS!
 And it took us 4 DAYS!!
-Thanks to national geographic they even tested the theory that a message could be passed along the entire Inca trail running from Ecuador all the way to Argentina in 24 hours. switching messengers in the watchtowers along the way made it perfectly possible and the theory was proven correct!
+Thanks to national geographic they even tested the theory that a message could be passed along the entire Inca trail running from Ecuador all the way to Argentina in 24 hours.
+Switching messengers in the watchtowers along the way made it perfectly possible and the theory was proven correct!

+They were very well advanced in knowledge of the universe and stars.
 But the Spanish had seen the Incan’s gold, which had no significance for them except for it symbolizing the sun, their god.
 And they had to go and abuse the Inca’s trust and friendliness and destroyed and enslaved them.

 An interesting perspective our guide added to this, is that because of this insane brutality of the Spanish, the Quechua never wanted to assimilate with them and a lot of Quechuan history and customs is still preserved and accessible.
 Compared to Brazil where the Portuguese were less ruthless and came with gifts, a lot of native Brazilian culture disappeared, or is only to be found deep in the amazon.
 The true Brazilian doesn’t really exist because it is born from many cultures.
 The true Peruvian is the descendent of the Inca, and is damn proud of it as well.